alankarmisra/SwiftSiriWaveformView/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftSiriWaveformView.svg?style=flat)](http://cocoapods.org/pods/SwiftSiriWaveformView)

 ## Description
-SwiftSiriWaveformView is a UIView subclass that reproduces the waveform effect seen in Siri on iOS 7+.
+SwiftSiriWaveformView is a UIView subclass that reproduces the waveform effect seen in Siri on iOS 7 and iOS 8.

 It is a Swift adaptation of the amazing [SCSiriWaveformView](https://github.com/stefanceriu/SCSiriWaveformView) by [Stefan Ceriu](https://github.com/stefanceriu).